savob/savobajic.ca/content/projects/extracurricular/scoreboard.md

 }
 ```

 Although this did work, the rest of the system became very sluggish.
 This was due to both the frequency and duration of these interrupts combining to occupy the majority of the chip's runtime.
-I felt that I could do work to reduce the duration of these functions instead of sacrificing refresh rate (even if 125Hz might be excessive).
+I felt that I could do work to reduce the duration of these functions instead of sacrificing refresh rate (even if 125&nbsp;Hz might be excessive).

 In the original code I had for the interrupt, it would essentially go through a loop of all eight segment pins individually.
 Each iteration would have the microcontroller extract the needed state for that pin from a byte, then go and use the standard `digitalWrite()` function on said pin before going to the next.
 I figured if there was some way to speed this up, ideally by bypassing the `digitalWrite()` with something less abstract and/or removing the loop I could save significant time.

 I managed to achieve both these goals by using look up tables and writing directly to the output (port) registers!
 On the Arduino (and most other microcontrollers) pins are grouped into "ports" which are controlled using registers one can read or write to in code.
 This is what Arduino and many other languages help the user by abstracting, although it costs performance.
 Using registers directly allows one to bypass the abstractions saving time per pin.
-Npot only that but because each register affects all the pins on a port, it allows multiple pins to be modified with a single instruction, thus addressing both my desires in a single swoop!
+Not only that but because each register affects all the pins on a port, it allows multiple pins to be modified with a single instruction, thus addressing both my desires in a single swoop!

 I reworked my code to make use of registers and an array of lookup tables for each port.
 These arrays would store the settings needed to show a specific character's segments (e.g. "A") given the character code in `displayedChar[]`, and the digit, `currentDigit`.